-'Star Wars' book looks to future
+'Star Wars' book includes fans, franchise, future

 "How Star Wars Conquered the Universe" by Chris Taylor (Basic Books, $28.99) is an immensely readable look at the worldwide impact of the "Star Wars" saga over the decades.
 He calls it "a biography of 'Star Wars.' "